vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 VTGate in Vitess supports the **buffering** of queries in certain situations.
-The original intention of this feature was to **reduce**, not necessarily eliminate, downtime during planned fail overs  PlannedReparentShard (PRS) operations.
-It has been extended to provide buffering in some additional fail over situations, e.g. during resharding.
+The original intention of this feature was to **reduce**, not necessarily eliminate, downtime during planned fail overs PlannedReparentShard (PRS).
+VTGate has been extended to provide buffering in some additional fail over situations, e.g. during resharding.

-Note that buffering is not intended for, or active during, unplanned failovers or other unplanned issues with a `PRIMARY` tablet during normal operations.
+Note that buffering is not intended for, nor active during, unplanned failovers or other unplanned issues with a `PRIMARY` tablet during normal operations.
-There are some new heuristics built with the `keyspace_events` implementation for scenarios where the `PRIMARY`is offline, however, you should not rely on these at this time.
+There are some new heuristics built in the `keyspace_events` implementation for scenarios where the `PRIMARY`is offline.
+However, you should not rely on these at this time.

-As you may imagine if you think about the problem, buffering can be somewhat involved, and there are a number of tricky edge cases.
-We will discuss this in the context of an application's experience, starting with the simplest case, that of buffering during a PRS (PlannedReparentShard) operation.
+Buffering can be somewhat involved, and there are a number of tricky edge cases.
+We will discuss these in the context of an application's experience, starting with the simplest case: that of buffering during a PRS (PlannedReparentShard) operation.
 Examples of various edge cases can be found in [Buffering Scenarios](/docs/user-guides/configuration-advanced/buffering-scenarios/).